Dog Poop Colors Decoded: A Crap-Tastic Guide to Canine Health

 - Sudden dietary changes

-- Fatty or rich foods: High-fat diets can lead to bile imbalances, causing greasy yellow stool
+- Fatty or rich foods (high-fat diets can upset bile balance)

-- Food allergies or intolerances: Dogs with sensitivities to certain proteins (chicken, beef, grains, etc.) may develop chronic yellow diarrhea
+- Food allergies or intolerances (chicken, beef, grains, etc.)

 - Bacterial infections